vibeus/vibe-website/content/comparison/microsoft-surface-hub.md

     With Vibe, sharing ideas with collaborators — in-house, across town, or around the world — is intuitive and easy, making it a must-have device for any company that thrives thanks to a network of remote workers.

-    One less obvious advantage Vibe has over its competitors is its small production and development team.
+    One less obvious advantage Vibe has over its competitors is its dedication to customers of all sizes.
 They offer free customer support and consistently make changes to the VibeOS based on user requests, making it the perfect match for everyday presenters, designers, project managers, and remote workers.